chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

 # Filters.
 #
 # These can be used to filter LoRaWAN frames to reduce bandwith usage between
-# the gateway and LoRa Gateway Bride.
+# the gateway and ChirpStack Gateway Bride.
 Depending the used backend, filtering
-# will be performed by the Packet Forwarder or LoRa Gateway Bridge.
+# will be performed by the Packet Forwarder or ChirpStack Gateway Bridge.
 [filters]

 # NetIDs filters.